Essential oils for the winter blues

 One of the most reliable, well-known ways to use essential oils is for emotional health.

-Mountains of research show that certain oils (and their chemical components) can help us relax, support rest, ease stress, boost our mood, fill us with energy, and more.
+Mountains of scientific evidence and research suggests that certain oils (and their chemical components) can help us relieve symptoms by promoting relaxation, supporting rest, helping relieve stress, boosting our mood, filling us with energy, and more.
 That makes them perfect for supporting mental health during the winter blues.

 Citrus oils play an especially important role here.
-Bright, fruity citrus oils remind most people of summer, when the sweet, delicious, colorful fruits are ripe.
+Bright, fruity citrus oils like sweet orange essential oil (Citrus sinensis), lime oil (Citrus aurantifolia), or lemon oil (Citrus limon) remind most people of summer, when the sweet, delicious, colorful fruits are ripe.
 They’re like bottled sunlight!
 Since citrus oils bring up such positive emotions for a lot of people, they’re a great tool for balancing mental health during the dark days of winter.

 Lift negative emotions during winter

-We mentioned above that some essential oils can help calm stress, allowing your parasympathetic nervous system to stabilize your body.
+We mentioned above that some essential oils can help calm stress and promote relaxation, allowing your parasympathetic nervous system to stabilize your body.
 This makes them incredible for soothing anxious feelings—and even heavier emotions, like chronic melancholy and fatigue.

-Some of these oils work because of the components they contain.
-Lavender, for example, contains linalool—a natural component proven to calm anxiety.
+Certain essential oils work because of the components they contain.
+Lavender essential oil, for example, contains linalool—a natural component proven to calm anxiety.

-Dissolve negative emotions with a professionally crafted blend!FIND SERENITY!
+Dissolve negative emotions with a professionally crafted blend: Tranquil Mind.

 Boost your mood during winter!